vigetlabs/colonel_kurtz_ex/README.md

     <strong>Rendering</strong>
   </summary>

-  `ColonelKurtzEx` provides a `BlockTypeView` macro that can be used in [Phoenix Views](https://hexdocs.pm/phoenix/Phoenix.View.html#content).
+  `ColonelKurtzEx` provides a `BlockView` macro that can be used in [Phoenix Views](https://hexdocs.pm/phoenix/Phoenix.View.html#content).
 A block type view, aside from being a normal Phoenix View (used to handle presentation of data), controls whether a block can render by specifying an implementation for `renderable?/1`.
 The default is `true`, but modules that `use` the macro may override this method to enable more fine-grained control over whether a block should be rendered based on its current data.

   For example, you might need to model a block that requires exactly 3 images to be defined in its data.
 If a greater or lesser number is specified, the block type view can disable rendering (e.g. to prevent invalid layouts from happening).
 However, you should try to implement these rules in your block type validation to prevent invalid data from reaching the database in the first place.
 </details>